 Starting point: Passo Giau m.
 2236

 From Passo Giau m.
 2236 follow the path n.
 443 to the North in direction of Gusela.
 Getting the first junction, head to right walking on a level path (n.
-443); at the second junction you can see the tower on your left hand side.
-Leave the path to Cinque Torri and turn to left, following the path to Ferrata del Nuvolau.
+443); at the second junction you can see the Torre Luisa on your left hand side.
+Leave the path to Cinque Torri and turn to left, following the approach path to the Ferrata del Nuvolau.
 At the third hairpin leave also this path and rise steeply on the scree towards the tower, getting soon the bottom of the wall.
 40 minutes from Passo Giau.
 The starting point of the route is marked by an ancient memorial, a bass-relief which marked in times past the boundaries between San Marco and Tyrol Counts territories.

 Route report - UIAA scale

 A short route with a quick approach, which can be suited for a half day climb, for a warm day or when the weather advises against climbing on longer routes.
 Anyhow it's a very nice and sustained route on excellent dolomia, quite satisfactory.
-The climb, running on a very steep wall, is sometimes athletic, especially on the first pitch.
+The climb, running on a very steep wall, is sometimes athletic, especially on the first pitch

 L1 – A sustained pitch (crux) – The first meters are no protected.
 Climb straightly the steep beautiful wall, then traverse right getting a belay near a notch.
 V+, 40 m.